Mohamed-Adel17/Embedded-Systems/Unit2/readme.txt

-This is Unit 2 repo
+This is Unit 2 repo, containing all unit 2 assignments